 If your book is to be clear, comprehensible, impressive and effective, the language needs to be of a good standard.
 No awkward phrasing.
 No dangling modifiers.
 No comma splices.
 No inconsistencies, no ambiguities, no odd styling or spellings.

 Some authors need only minimal editing support, while others need more intensive editing; but all authors, no matter how experienced or skilled, can benefit from a copy editor’s input.
 That’s why every book published by a publishing house is copy-edited before publication.

 My copy-editing service

 My job as a copy editor is to ensure that the writing reads well, the meaning is clear and the grammar, punctuation and spelling are accurate and consistent.
 I do so respectfully, without undertaking significant rewriting, tidying the language of the book through editing and raising queries for issues that require the author’s input.

 Essentially, copy-editing is language-only editing.
 When I copy-edit, I don’t worry about developmental issues, such as a plot weakness or lagging pace; I focus on the language.
 (If you want a dash of developmental input with a copy-edit, take a look at my intelligent copy-editing service.)

 I copy-edit books in both UK English and US English.
 As I copy-edit, I scrutinise the language of the book:

-- Accuracy: Are there any misspellings or misused words?
-Any missing or extraneous words and punctuation marks?
+- Accuracy: Are there misspellings or misused words?
+Are there missing or extraneous words and punctuation marks?
 Are names spelled correctly?
 Are dates right?
 Do numbers add up?
 Do all cross-references marry up?
 Is numbering sequential?
 Are there any glaring factual errors?